About the Journal

 • argumentative consistency and relationship between starting hypotheses and results.

-The reviews should include a recommendation regarding possible publication, among the following: publish without any modifications; publish with minor modifications; publish with significant modifications; the article is not suitable for publication.
+Reviewers' opinions should include a recommendation regarding possible publication, among the following: publish without any modifications; publish with minor modifications; publish with significant modifications; the article is not suitable for publication.
+You will be asked to indicate any reformulations and their justification, to improve the scientific quality of the article submitted for review.

-After receiving the opinions of the reviewers, the author has 30 days to submit the revised version of the article according to the recommendations of the evaluation, without which the text will not be published.
-The author should always indicate in the article the changes made and attach a report of all of the changes in accordance with the recommendations of the reviewers.
+After receiving the editorial decision resulting from the reviewers' opinions, the author has 30 days to submit the revised version of the article in accordance with the evaluation recommendations, otherwise the text will not be published.
+The author must always indicate the changes made in the article and/or attach a report of all the changes made in accordance with the reviewers' recommendations.

-A final revision of the texts is done by the Journal to verify formal aspects and eliminate any grammatical and / or orthographic lapses, in order to maintain the quality of presentation and writing.
+A final review of the texts is carried out by the Editors to check formal aspects and eliminate any grammatical and/or spelling errors, in order to maintain the quality of the presentation and writing.

 The list of interviewees may include writers, artists, critics, researchers or other personalities whose sphere of professional intervention is related to the thematic scope of the publication.